JonesSagabaen/ExcelToPDF/README.md

 The application relies on a configuration file which maps columns from an Excel document to
 properties for writing the text onto the PDF form.

-Currently, this file needs to be manually created until further progress will have the user enter the information and have the application generate this file.
+Generating one can be done through the menu through: **File > Create configuration file...**

+The user will be prompted at application launch if a configuration file is not detected.
+The expected directory for configuration file is in the same directory as the application .JAR file.

-### Format
+### Format of Configuration File
 The configuration file can be created using any text editor but needs to be saved with the title **user.conf**.
 The file must be placed in the same directory as the executable .JAR file.